JENNIFERL4209/github-tutorial/README.md

 10. Go back to Github and copy and paste `git remote add origin <url>`
 11. Lastly, type `git push -u origin master` **This is pushing commits from cloud9 to Github**

-_Woo hoo!
-You just created a new repository on your Github!_

 ---
 ## Workflow & Commands
 **_Git Status:_**